timdaish/NID-NCCGroup-API/README.md

 Notes:
 - XML data is pulled back from the API by PHP pages using cURL
 - each API call will count against your daily API call allowance
-- these pages should only be used if you have not already developed a solution to pull bacj API data
+- these pages should only be used if you have not already developed a solution to pull back API data
 - you may replace the call to the PHP page with the name of an already retrieved XML page if required
 - refresh is set a default of 5 mins (300000 milleseconds) to align with the default user's allowance of 300 API calls per day

+Copyright (c) 2013 Tim Daish BA(Hons) MBCS CTAL-TM

+    Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software") the rights to use, copy, modify, merge, publish and distribute copies of the Software, and to permit persons to whom the Software is furnished to do so.
+    The Software may not be sold or rented.
+Modification is encouraged to meet individual needs.
+    Support from the Author will only be provided against the original Software.

+    THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+    IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.